arpitgupta2498/Capturing-Crypto-Currency-Data-in-Real-Time-from-Binance/README.md

-# Capturing-Crypto-Currency-Data-in-Real-Time-form-Binance-
+# Capturing-Crypto-Currency-Data-in-Real-Time-from-Binance
 Exchange Markets are highly volatile and many times there is a need to capture the data in real-time for analysis and trading purposes.
-Same goes for Crypto-graphic currency exchanges such as [Binance](https://www.binance.com/en).
+Same goes for cryptographic currency exchanges such as [Binance](https://www.binance.com/en).
 I have here tried to create a process that does the job of capturing 1 minute real-time tick data of all the markets listed on Binance, obtaining the required datapoints and storing them in a database in a required comprehensive format.
 In addition to it, I have involved a process to create and mail the data-quality report (to some recepient).
 Finally, I have briefly described the procedure to deploy this python process on [Amazon AWS](https://aws.amazon.com/) EC2.

 ## Installation
 - Setup Python environment on your system.
-I have used [Python Version 3.8.3](https://www.python.org/downloads/) along wih [Anaconda Navigator](https://www.anaconda.com/products/individual).
+I have used [Python Version 3.8.3](https://www.python.org/downloads/) along with [Anaconda Navigator](https://www.anaconda.com/products/individual).
 I have used Spyder as an IDE.
 - Once the setup is up and running, we need to register on Binance to get the [API keys](https://www.binance.com/en/support/articles/360002502072#:~:text=After%20logging%20into%20the%20Binance,to%20bind%20the%20secondary%20authentication.) for establishing connection.
 - Now we need to ensure certain packages are installed in Python.
 Below is a combined list of all the packages necessary for this project.
 Their usage will be clear in the subsequent steps.
   - python-binance